Musical escapism: Musical escapism as a psychological coping mechanism

 According to a 2021 International Federation of the Phonographic Industry survey, 68-percent of Generation Z respondents use music for mood enhancement.
 The American Psychological Association (APA) finds that increasing economic burdens, academic challenges, and evolving social behaviors have created a complex mix of stressors impacting younger generations.
 Rising anxiety, depression, and stress levels in the early 21st century have contributed to the surge of musical escapism as a coping mechanism, particularly Generation Z and Millenials.
 These generations have been raised alongside digital technology and music streaming services making musical escapism an accessible and personalized form of stress relief.
 The 2020 national survey conducted by the APA found that nearly 1 in 5 adults reported their mental health was worse than in the previous year.
 Gen Z adults reported the worse mental health at 34-percent, followed by Gen X at 21-percent, Millenials at 19-percent, boomers at 12-percent, and older adults at eight-percent.

-Musical escapism during COVID-19

-Musical escapism has served as a coping mechanism amidst the global coronavirus pandemic, worldwide quarantines, and economic uncertainty.
-Data from the International Federation of the Phonographic Industry found that 87-percent of respondents reported music improved their emotional well-being during the pandemic, while 80-percent revealed music provided enjoyment and happiness.
-Seventy-five-percent of respondents also said music gave a sense of normality during the COVID-19 pandemic.
+During the COVID-19 pandemic, a study from the International Federation of the Phonographic Industry found that 87-percent of respondents reported that music improved their emotional well-being, and 75-percent of respondents said music gave a sense of normalcy.